Fellowships for Math, Science and Engineering Graduates

 Available Fellowships by Granting Agency

 Established by the Department of Defense, the SMART Scholarships support graduate students pursuing degrees in science, technology, engineering, and mathematics.
-Scholars are sponsored by a branch of the military, receive paid summer internships, and accept employment with the DoD after receiving their degree.
+Scholars are sponsored by a branch of the military, receive full tuition coverage, stipends, paid summer internships, and accept employment with the DoD after receiving their degree.

-Scholarships and fellowships are offered for undergraduate (second year and above) and graduate study in a variety of areas relating to industrial engineering.
-Criteria vary among the different scholarships.
-Nominations open September 1st.
+These awards are offered for undergraduate (second year and above) and graduate study in a variety of areas relating to industrial engineering.
+The student's "scholastic ability, character, leadership, and potential service to the industrial engineering profession" are all taken into consideration.
+Criteria vary depending on the award; awards are valued up to $4,000.

 National Science Foundation (NSF)